kavia-common/data-insight-assistant-40465-40470/fastapi_backend/README.md

 # FastAPI Backend

 ## Overview
-This backend is a FastAPI application that provides:
+This backend is a FastAPI application that provides a pragmatic REST API with:
 - Health checks and diagnostics
 - CRUD endpoints for MongoDB-backed data under /data
 - A Natural Language Query (NLQ) endpoint under /nlq/query that deterministically converts simple natural language into MongoDB filters and options